fatimasheikh172/ai-native-book/frontend/docs/intro.md

 slug: /docs/intro
 ---

-# Introduction to Physical AI and Human-Aided Robotics
+# Introduction to Physical AI and Humanoided Robotics

-Welcome to the comprehensive curriculum on **Physical AI and Human-Aided Robotics: Bracing the Digital Brain and Physical Protein**.
+Welcome to the comprehensive curriculum on **Physical AI and Humanoided Robotics: Bracing the Digital Brain and Physical Protein**.
 This educational platform provides a structured learning path through four interconnected modules that progressively build your understanding from foundational robotic concepts to advanced AI integration.

 ## Course Overview